turbonomic/virtualCluster/README.md

 |VM | Capacity/Used | Capacity=Capacity <br/> Used=Used | Used=Capacity|

 *Container.Used* is the monitored usage; others should be calculated based on *Container.Used*; <br/>
-*Container.Limit and Container.Request* are read from Container settings;
+*Container.Limit and Container.Request* are read from Container settings.

 # Supported Actions